rsocket/rsocket-kotlin/README.md

 ####RSOCKET-ANDROID

-Ongoing effort to make rsocket-java available pre java8.
+Ongoing effort to make [rsocket-java](https://github.com/rsocket/rsocket-java) available pre java8.
 This project focus is client-server communication use case, and it complements original one - intended mainly for server-server.
-The goal is to make rsocket practically useful for native mobile (support android 4.4+) while interacting with jvm based backends
-(primary platform is Spring Boot).
-Backend is assumed to run original rsocket-java.
+The goal is to make rsocket practically useful for native mobile (support android 4.4+) while interacting with jvm based backends (primary platform is `Spring Boot`).
+Backend is assumed to run original `rsocket-java`.
 Interop with other tech stacks is not a goal of this project.

    Done so far (to make runnable POC)